rxcle/rxindi-support/help.md

 ### Column/Property name mapping for Default and Classic

 For modes `Default` and `Classic` a best attempt is made to map the Column (XSLX & CSV) and Property (JSON) names onto XML Element names.
 This is done so that paths for mapping in Rxindi templates become a bit easier to write.
-For some names Rxindi has to make some adjustments because the rules for what is allowed in an XML Element name are much more strict than what is allowed in Column & Property names.
+For some names, Rxindi has to make some adjustments because the rules for what is allowed in an XML Element name are much stricter than what is allowed in Column & Property names.

 - Characters in the column/property name that are not allowed in XML:
   - In `Default` mode: _removed_